raspiblitz/raspiblitz/dietpi/README.md

 `wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh [BRANCH] [GITHUB-USERNAME]`
 If you are working from a forked repo be aware of that the fork needs to be called `raspiblitz` for the git downloads to work.

-* Run the forked version of @openoms:
+* Run the dev branch of @rootzoll:
-`wget https://raw.githubusercontent.com/openoms/raspiblitz/DietPi/build_sdcard.sh && sudo bash build_sdcard.sh DietPi openoms`
+`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh dev rootzoll`
 This will take a couple minutes depending on your internet connection and the processing power of the SBC.

-* Restart when done and log back in now as `admin`:
+* After the automatic restart log back in now as `admin`:
-`ssh admin@[IP-OF-DROIDBLITZ]`
+`ssh admin@[IP-OF-RASPIBLITZ]`
 password: `raspiblitz`

 * From here he setup continues with the [RaspiBlitz Setup Process](https://github.com/rootzoll/raspiblitz/blob/master/README.md#setup-process-detailed-documentation)

 ---
 ### Useful commands for debugging: